 - Kid friendly - make sure the onions are chopped really fine, even in the food processor so that they melt during cooking.
 If your kids are like mine and find one onion.... it's over!

 Your will need an instant pot (electric pressure cookers) to make this recipe.
-You can find a link to the type I have here.
+You can find an affiliate link to the type I have here.

 Once cooled completely this dish will need to be stored in an air tight container in the refrigerator for up to 5 days.